DecentDudeDan/historyict/README.md

 # Funapp

-This is a super simple project for databases
+This is a project for History of Wichita intersections

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.